 Unfortunately, when the existentially gifted person tries to share these concerns with others, especially when they are young, they are met with responses that range from apathy to dismissal to hostility.
 They soon realise that most people are more concerned with the mundane, thus they feel internally isolated and end up keeping their thoughts and feelings private until they find a community that shares their humanitarian concerns or a space that celebrates their particular interests and values.

+When addressing the question of what giftedness mean, few think of Spiritual Intelligence as one of it.
 Although we are all capable of and can work towards spiritual awakening, some people are more innately spiritually gifted.

 Communion with the spiritual dimension can manifest itself in various ways.
 It may be through distinct changes felt in the body, infusion with a sense of strength that is beyond oneself, a strong sense of “pulsating energy with all living things” (Pieschowski p.257), or the feeling of being in harmony with the universe.
 Spiritual experiences among the spiritually gifted generally fall within these themes: unity, oneness, ecstasy, timelessness, and the interconnection of everything (Piechoski; Robinson and Hoffman; Lovecky, 1998).